Arjen-Smit/gulp-tasks/README.md

 # Gulp tasks
-A collection of configurable tasks that can be used to generate most of the necessary frontend files like css, javascript, fonticons and more…
+A collection of configurable tasks that can be used to generate most of the necessary frontend assets like css, javascript, fonticons and more…

 ## Install npm (preferred)